-In fact, I use stuffing bombs even when my tension is spot-on and my stitches are beautifully tight.
-Stuffed pieces have a tendency to “relax” with use/play (unless you use cotton) and I like knowing that I won’t have peeking-stuffing issues a month or two down the line.
-I wish I had started doing this way back when, because the toys I made for my boys 5 years ago (like the Little Blue Crochet Car and the Crochet Digger Loader) are now well and truly loved up and stretchy.
+I use stuffing bombs even when my tension is spot-on and my stitches are beautifully tight.
+Stuffed pieces tend to “relax” with use/play (unless you use cotton) and I like knowing that I won’t have peeking-stuffing issues a month or two down the line.
+I wish I had started doing this way back because the toys I made for my boys five years ago (like the Little Blue Crochet Car and the Crochet Digger Loader) are now well and truly loved up and stretchy.

-Stuffing bombs are particularly useful when stuffing items that use longer stitches (like hdc’s and dc’s), or when making black toys.
+Stuffing bombs are particularly useful when stuffing items that use longer stitches (like hdc and dc), or when making black toys.
 They won’t fix “holey” work, but they will certainly prevent the stuffing from poking out and will make it far less visible.